opencv/opencv/modules/gpu/doc/image_filtering.rst

 **Please note:**
 This filter doesn't check out of border accesses, so only proper submatrix of bigger matrix have to be passed to it.

-See also:
-:func:`boxFilter` .
+See also: :func:`boxFilter` .

 .. index:: gpu::boxFilter

-cv::gpu::boxFilter
+gpu::boxFilter
 ------------------
-.. c:function:: void boxFilter(const GpuMat\& src, GpuMat\& dst, int ddepth, Size ksize,  Point anchor = Point(-1,-1))
+.. c:function:: void gpu::boxFilter(const GpuMat& src, GpuMat& dst, int ddepth, Size ksize,  Point anchor = Point(-1,-1))

     Smooths the image using the normalized box filter.